wp-plugins/wordfence/readme.txt

 * Fixed issue that caused Human traffic to not be logged in Wordfence Security live traffic view.

 = 3.8.4 =
-* Removed Wordfence .htaccess because it doesn't offer any security functionality and increases incompatibility.
+* Removed Wordfence Security .htaccess because it doesn't offer any security functionality and increases incompatibility.
 * Fixed spelling errors.
 * Added check to see if HTTP_USER_AGENT server variable is defined before using it to suppress large number of warnings on some sites.
 * Changed the way we call admin_url to the correct syntax.